haoxsia/haoxsia.github.io/_pages/research.md

 Previously, my aim was to use magnetic-/electric-field to investigate the light-matter interaction between polarized lights and two dimensional liquid crystals (LCs), such as hexagonal boron nitride.

-In other early explorations, carbon nanotubes (CNTs) and graphene (e.g., with optical, electrical and mechanical natures) were used as enhancement agents.
+In other early explorations, carbon nanotubes (CNTs) and graphene (e.g., with optical, electrical and mechanical natures) were investigated for photovoltaic applications and more.

 <nbsp>